 - Pluggedin – A part of Focus on the Family – reviews books (and other media).
 They provide a plot synopsis and the detail any material that might be considered questionable.

 - The Fussy Librarian – Will send you reading recommendations based on your preferences (subject and content) once you sign-up.

 Purdue OWL – If you are looking for information on how to write a better paper, including everything you need to know to use MLA format, this is the place.

-CNN – All the latest news and current events, from a trusted source.
+CNN – All the latest news and current events.

 How Stuff Works – Learn how stuff works.
 The title pretty much sums that up.

 Khan Academy – Video tutorials on almost every school topic, including basic to advanced math, science, history, and computers.
 Incredible free homework help!

 Scholarship America – Search the database to find scholarships that may help you get to — or stay in — college.

 Experiments with Google – Scroll through a showcase of amazing coding experiments using Chrome, Android, AI, AR and more.

 Geocaching – Auburn has a lot of geocaches around the lake.
 Happy hunting!